 Needy seniors who require care and are financially eligible, select a "Plan" from one of the providers who offer care in their geographic area.
 That provider becomes responsible for all of the participant's long term care needs.
 Participants still receive their medical services coverage through Medicare or another private insurance policy.
 Counselors are available to help participants choose a long term care plan.

-Having selected a Plan, each participant is assigned a Long Term Care Case Manager who conducts a comprehensive assessment of his/her care needs.
+Having selected a plan, each participant is assigned a Long Term Care Case Manager.
+This person conducts a comprehensive assessment of his/her care needs.
 Family members and other persons knowledgeable about the participant can (and should) participate in the assessment process.
-The outcome of the assessment is a Care Plan that states the least restrictive environment in which the participant can receive care (for example at home, in adult day care, assisted living, an adult family care home, or a nursing home) and what care and supports they require in that environment.
+The outcome of the assessment is a Care Plan that states the least restrictive environment in which the participant can receive care (for example, at home, in adult day care, assisted living, an adult family care home, or a nursing home) and what care and supports they require in that environment.
 A complete list of potential services is available in the benefits section below.